Real Estate Investment

 The 70% rule: your flipping safety net

 The 70% rule keeps flippers from overpaying.
-In short, you should pay no more than 70% of the home's after-repair value (ARV) minus your rehab costs.
-For example, if the ARV is $500,000 and the rehab will cost $60,000, your maximum offer is $290,000 (500,000 × 0.70 − 60,000).
+You should pay no more than 70 percent of the home's after-repair value (ARV) minus your rehab costs.
+Say the ARV is $500,000 and the rehab will cost $60,000.
+Your maximum offer is $290,000, which is 500,000 multiplied by 0.70, minus 60,000.

 Financing your flip